veikman/runwrap/README.md

-# `runwrap`

 This is a library to wrap and unwrap Markdown, both for ease of editing and for version control.
 It’s implemented in functional-style Rust.

 `runwrap` is based on the `textwrap` and `pulldown_cmark` crates.
-The latter is built to implement the CommonMark specification.
+The latter is designed to implement the CommonMark specification.

 ## Goals

 * Wrapped text suitable for editing and version control.
-* Unwrapped text suitable for resolving complex markup.
+* Unwrapped text suitable for searching and complex markup resolution.
 * Easy integration with higher-level languages and editors.
 * Idempotence.
 * Reasonable performance.